paulodowd/EMATM0054_53/README.md

 | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/paulodowd/EMATM0054_53/blob/main/Labsheets/Core/L4_SystemIntegration.ipynb) | **Labsheet 4**: System Integration |  Exercises improve the structure of your code, as well exercises to develop precise movement to complete Assessment 1.  |

+# Assessment 2 Projects

+Your team will have been randomly assigned one of the below projects.
+If you would like to propose your own project, please change the project number to 'p' in the Team Allocation spreadsheet.